 Stan Brock pioneered television programming focused on nature and wildlife when he starred on Mutual of Omaha's Wild Kingdom.
-Now, Stan boldly addresses the human condition with the same strength, courage, and passion that he is known for world-wide.
-Stan's character and values are reflected in Remote Area Medical® and its many volunteers, who will carry on his legacy far into the future.
+Now, Stan boldly addresses the human condition with the same strength, courage, and passion for which he is known world-wide.
+Stan's character and values are reflected in Remote Area Medical® and its many volunteers who will carry on his legacy far into the future.

 Stan was born in Lancashire, England and at age 17 moved to Guyana where he lived at and eventually became manager of The Dadanawa Ranch, which, at the time, was one of the world's largest working cattle ranches.
 It was his experience in Guyana that led to Stan’s work with the animals of Wild Kingdom and numerous other television and movie projects beginning in 1963.

 Emmy Award Winning Stan Brook took viewers, for the first time, to the far corners of the world to study wild animals in their natural habitats.
 Millions of families gathered around their televisions every week to watch Stan travel the world to wrestle giant anacondas in the Amazon and corral wildebeests in the Serengeti.
 Stan helped pioneer nature-centric television programming, which typically builds a suspenseful story around the challenges faced by wildlife biologists and the organisms they study.
 With Stan as a co-host, Wild Kingdom reached the largest audience in the program's history and was only one of five syndicated shows nominated for an Emmy in 1972.